Information on NAIT & NASA Collective Bargaining Updates

 Governance

-The Advanced Skills Centre is a once-in-a-generation project for NAIT and for Alberta.
+The ASC is a once-in-a-generation project for NAIT and for Alberta.

 NAIT has taken a practical and accountable approach to ensure every stage of planning and delivery stays on time, on budget, and on vision.